-- a.
-Install the Oracle WebCenter components into the volumes created on the shared storage device. - b.
+- Create volumes and consistency groups on the shared storage device, as described in Section 4.1.1.5.1, "Volume Design for Oracle Enterprise Content Management." - Set up physical host names on the production site and physical host names and alias host names for the standby site.
+See Section 3.1.1, "Planning Host Names" for information on planning host names for the production and standby sites. - 3.
+Install and configure Oracle Enterprise Content Management as described in the Oracle Fusion Middleware Enterprise Deployment Guide for Oracle Enterprise Content Management Suite with the following modifications: - Install the Oracle Enterprise Content Management components into the volumes created on the shared storage device. - b.
 Use the physical host names when installing and configuring WebLogic domain. - c.
 After the installation and configuration of the production site, turn off host name verification.
-See the "Disabling Host Name Verification for the Oracle WebLogic Administration Server and the WLS\WSM1 Managed Server" section in Oracle Fusion Middleware Enterprise Deployment Guide for Oracle WebCenter for detailed instructions about turning off host name verification for an Administration Server and Managed Server. - d.
+See the "Disabling Host Name Verification for the Administration Server" section in Oracle Fusion Middleware Enterprise Deployment Guide for Oracle Enterprise Content Management Suite for detailed instructions about turning off host name verification for an Administration Server. - d.
 If you do not plan on turning host name verification off, follow the steps in Section 4.1.4, "Node Manager" to configure Node Manager communication. - e.
 Create SSL certificates using the host name aliases on all of the Oracle Fusion Middleware hosts for proper Node Manager communication.

-4.2.4 Creating the Production Site for the Oracle Portal, Forms, Reports, and Discoverer Topology
+4.2.5 Creating the Production Site for the Oracle Portal, Forms, Reports, and Discoverer Topology